 The Second Plague: Frogs

-16 Then the Lord said to Moses, “Tell Aaron: ‘Stretch out your staff, and strike the dust of the ground, and it will become lice[b] in the entire land of Egypt.’”
-17 They did so.
-When Aaron stretched out his hand with his staff and struck the dust of the ground, there were lice on the people and animals.
-All the dust of the ground became lice in the entire land of Egypt.
-18 The magicians tried to produce lice by their occult practices, but they could not.
-So there were lice on the people and on the animals.
-19 The magicians said to Pharaoh, “This is the finger of God.”
-But Pharaoh’s heart was hard, and he did not listen to them, just as the Lord had said.
+16 Then the Lord said to Moses, “Say to Aaron, (O)‘Stretch out your staff and strike the dust of the earth, so that it may become gnats in all the land of Egypt.’”
+17 And they did so.
+Aaron stretched out his hand with his staff and struck the dust of the earth, and (P)there were gnats on man and beast.
+All the dust of the earth became gnats in all the land of Egypt.
+18 The (Q)magicians tried by their secret arts to produce gnats, but they could not.
+So there were gnats on man and beast.
+19 Then the magicians said to Pharaoh, “This is (R)the finger of God.”
+But Pharaoh's heart was hardened, and he would not listen to them, as the Lord had said.

 The Sixth Plague: Boils

 8 And the Lord said to Moses and Aaron, “Take handfuls of soot from the kiln, and let Moses throw them in the air in the sight of Pharaoh.
 9 It shall become fine dust over all the land of Egypt, and become (AK)boils breaking out in sores on man and beast throughout all the land of Egypt.”
 10 So they took soot from the kiln and stood before Pharaoh.
 And Moses threw it in the air, and it became boils breaking out in sores on man and beast.
 11 And (AL)the magicians could not stand before Moses because of the boils, for the boils came upon the magicians and upon all the Egyptians.
 12 (AM)But the Lord hardened the heart of Pharaoh, and he did not listen to them, as (AN)the Lord had spoken to Moses.